NikkyAI/Sibyl/README.md

 THe chatbot is equally accessible on all chat platforms supported by [matterbridge](https://github.com/42wim/matterbridge)
 users from all platforms can use the bot the same way.
 There is no special features forcing users to switch platforms introduced.

-Features (Modules) are designed to be written modularly with only the minumum depednency of core which also provides basic functionality like parsing configs, providing a database connection and more generic utilities
+Features (Modules) are designed to be written modularly with only the minimal dependency of core which also provides basic functionality like parsing configs, providing a database connection and more generic utilities

 All messages transformations happens though Interceptors registered on the incoming and outgoing pipelines
 Interceptors are (simplified): `(T) -> T?` transformation functions that can modify or consume the message as it passes through them
-Interceptors are registered along with stages, all intercepts or a stage are processed before the next stage is processed
+Interceptors are registered along with stages, all interceptors on a stage are processed before the next stage is processed
 All Modules can register their interceptors at any level

-Commands are written using https://ajalt.github.io/clikt The Core Module processes command parsing and invocation Modules can register any number of top level and subcommands
+Commands are written using https://ajalt.github.io/clikt
+The Core Module processes command parsing and invocation
+Modules can register any number of top level and subcommands

 Modules can check for the existence of modules they depend on and possibly register the dependencies or skip loading (TODO: implement that)

 Live Reloading or disabling modules after being enabled is not planned, simplifying the design
-if you need to change modules just restart the matterbridge will keep running and provide missed backlog to the bot
+if you need to change modules just restart
+the matterbridge will keep running and provide missed backlog to the bot

 ### Usage